espressif/esp-idf/docs/en/api-reference/peripherals/sdio_slave.rst

 mode several buffers can be sent in one transfer, each buffer is still counted as one in the queue.

 The application can call ``sdio_slave_transmit`` to send packets.
-In this case the function returns when the transfer is sucessfully done, so the queue is not fully used.
+In this case the function returns when the transfer is successfully done, so the queue is not fully used.
 When higher effeciency is required, the application can use the following functions instead:

 1. Pass buffer information (address, length, as well as an ``arg`` indicating the buffer) to ``sdio_slave_send_queue``.